 - intended use

-- presence of undesirable substances such as contaminants
+- presence of unwanted substances such as contaminants

 - production process - if the final composition of a food changes in production this can make it a novel food